microsoft/PSRule/docs/commands/PSRule/en-US/Test-PSRuleTarget.md

   - Any rules fail or error.
   - Any rules are inconclusive.
 - The object passes if:
-  - No rules were found that match preconditions, name and tag filters.
+  - No matching rules were found.
   - All rules pass.

+By default, objects that do match any rules are not returned in results.
+To return `$True` for these objects, use `-Outcome All`.

 ## EXAMPLES